921kiyo/retail-react/README.md

 ```
 node server.js
 ```
-Open a brower and go to "http://localhost:3000/".
+Open a browser and go to "http://localhost:3000/".
 You should be able to see the running website.

 ## User Story